Nike-Inc/cerberus/API.md

 ### Refresh the user's token [GET]

 This endpoint allows a user to exchange their current token for a new one with updated policies.
+There is a limit to the number of times this call can be made with a token and is store in the metadata refresh_count and max_refresh_count can be used to determine when a re-authentication is required.

 + Request (application/json)